jcholewa/Northcoders-News-back-end/README.md

 Navigate on your local machine's command line to the directory you want to clone the project into, and type:

 ```
-git clone clonedurl
+git clone
 ```

+followed by the copied URL.

-Open the project in a text editor.
+Next, open the project in a text editor.

 Within the project, the following [npm](https://www.npmjs.com/) packages are required:
   * nodemon